Skip to main content

 Overview

-Our 12-month, full-time Master of Business Administration programme offers you a carefully structured and immersive experience.
+Our 12-month, full-time Master of Business Administration (MBA) programme offers you a carefully structured and immersive experience that you can fit to suit your personal management career aspirations.

 Our hallmark is purposeful transformation.
 We teach situated practical theory, so you can see the potential application of everything you learn.
 You'll develop the capabilities needed to thrive and succeed in any industry or entrepreneurial venture.